Reframing public perceptions of adult social care in Scotland

 Our Approach

-The project adopts an evidence-based, strategic approach informed by the Feeley Review of adult social care in Scotland (2021) and innovative work by Frameworks UK.
+The project adopts an evidence-based, strategic approach informed by the Feeley Review of adult social care in Scotland (2021) and pioneered by Social Care Future (with Frameworks UK) in England.
 Key elements include:

 Working with Frameworks UK and key social care stakeholders to explore narratives that ‘shift the paradigm’ and challenge existing narratives about social care to maximise its potential for the future.